Kvieta1990/ornl-pd/doc/_build/html/_sources/collections/local_envs.md

 > `setup_local.py` script above is an alternative version of `setup.py` in the respository.
 With `setup_local.py`, the terminal output associated with the script running will be suppressed.

+To make contributions to the `MTS` source codes, one can check out the repository (if no permission to create branches in the central repo, one can choose to fork), do the development, and submit a pull request to the `next` branch.
+Once we are happy with the `next` branch, it will be merged into the `qa` branch which is for the release candidate testing purpose.
+Once codes are merged into `qa`, a tag associated with the `qa` head can be created following the format like `v1.2.0rc1` which will then triggers the GitHub action to build the conda package and push to the Anaconda cloud so it can be downloaded on the user side.
+Further, once we are happy with the release candidate testing, the `qa` branch can be merged into the `main` branch which is supposed to hold the codes for the production level of release.
+A tag associated with the `main` head should be created in the format of `v1.2.0` which will trigger the GitHub action to build the conda package and upload to the Anaconda cloud.
+The conda packages can be found [here](https://anaconda.org/neutrons/mantid-total-scattering).

+> If one needs to have the permission of creating branches in the central repo, get in touch with [Dr. Yuanpeng Zhang](https://iris2020.net/contact/).

 ## ADDIE

 > On ORNL Analysis, there are three versions of `ADDIE` available,